P3rf/rofi-network-manager/readme.md

 ### Features

-- Connect to an existing network
+- Connect to an existing network.
-- Disconnect from the network
+- Disconnect from the network.
-- Turn on/off wifi
+- Turn on/off wifi.
-- Support for Multiple wifi devices
+- Support for Multiple wifi devices.
-  - Option to change between wifi devices when available
+  - Option to change between wifi devices when available.
-- Manual Connection to a Access Point or a hidden one
+- Manual Connection to a Access Point or a hidden one.
-- Turn on/off ethernet
+- Turn on/off ethernet.
-  - See when ethernet is unavailable
+  - See when ethernet is unavailable.
-- Restart the network
+- Restart the network.
 - Status
-  - See devices Connection name and local IP
+  - See devices Connection name and local IP.
-- See Current wifi password and share it with a qrcode
+- See Current wifi password and share it with a qrcode.
-- Connect to pre-configure VPNs
+- Connect to pre-configure VPNs.
+- Change the defualt signal strength bars with anything you want.

 ### Screenshots